ayabin/CsvController/README.md

 		- Add new line.

 	read(int,String):string
-		- read any line.
-If sepcify second parameter,then you can get value of any column.
+		- gets any line.
+If specify second parameter,then you can get value of any column.
+		- if not specify parameters or first parameter is 0,then you can get all lines.

+	readLimit(int,int):array
+		- gets the number of rows specified in the second from the rows specified in the first parameter.

 	update(int,String,Any):bool
 		- update value of specified column in any line.